raghavan97/misty3/README.md

 To port an BACpypes3 Application to use the MSTP Networks, the following changes are required in the configuration file and application.

-(1) Import and use the MSTPApplication from misty3.mstplib instead of
+(1) Import and use the MSTPApplication from misty3.mstplib instead of Application from bacpypes3.app
 ```python
 # from bacpypes3.app import Application
 from misty3.mstplib import MSTPApplication as Application